georgedmendoza/social-network-api/README.md

 # social-network-api

 ## Description
-  This application was created to build an API for a social network using express, mongoose, moment, JavaScript, and node.Upon visiting the APIs the user can follow the git add CRUD method (Cread, Read, Update, Delete) for users, thought, and reaction.
+  This application was created to build an API for a social network using express, mongoose, moment, JavaScript, and node.
+Upon visiting the APIs the user can follow the git add CRUD method (Cread, Read, Update, Delete) for users, thought, and reaction.

    Below is a link to demonstrate how the application worksgit